 Figure 1: Illustration of the linking attack.
 The publicly available anonymized phenotype dataset contains q phenotype measurements and the HIV Status for a list of n individuals.
-Genotype dataset contains the variant genotypes for m individuals.
-Genotype-phenotype correlation dataset contains q phenotypes, variants, and their correlations.
+The genotype dataset contains the variant genotypes for m individuals.
+The genotype-phenotype correlation dataset contains q phenotypes, variants, and their correlations.
 The attacker performs genotype prediction for all the variants.
 The attacker then links the phenotype dataset to the genotype dataset by matching the genotypes.
 The linking potentially reveals the HIV status for the subjects in the genotype dataset.
-The IDs and HIV Status are colored to illustrate how the linking combines the entries in the two datasets.
-The grey-shaded columns are not used for linking.
+The